mitsest/nativescript_docker/README.md

-### Nativescript development environment Dockerfile
+# Nativescript development environment dockerfile

 This docker container offers an out-of-the-box environment for nativescript development.
 It includes an atom editor, an android emulator alongside a custom avd file (if you want to use another avd.ini and avd_config.ini file you can pass them as argument to the build script), and nativescript dependencies.
 It supports live-editing of code